letoan96/coderticket/README.md

 * [ ] Instead of showing all of the events on the main page, an "admin" user can dictate the events that show up on the main page.

 ## Notes
-I'm sorry, I have not met all required stories.
-I have less time this week because I have some practical classes with important assignments.
-I really tried my best.

 ## License

     Copyright [2017] [LeToan]